justincbagley/piranha/README.md

 CITATION
 -------

-If you use scripts from this repository for your own research, please cite the repository as follows (I will put everything in Zenodo and get doi's in the near future):
+If you use scripts from this repository as part of your published research, I require that you cite the repository as follows (I will put everything in Zenodo and get doi's in the near future):

   Bagley, J.C.
 2016.
 PIrANHA.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA.

-Alternatively, please provide the link to this software repository in your manuscript:
+Alternatively, please provide the following link to this software repository in your manuscript:

   https://github.com/justincbagley/PIrANHA